kristo-godari/wordpress-on-docker/Readme.md

 - S3 storage: free, by using the free tier.
 - Docker hub: free, by using only one private repository.

-Total: ~106$/year, which is a good price, the average price for a managed WordPress(4 cores, 8 GB Ram) is ~700$/year.
+Total: ~106$/year, which in my opinion is a good price, the average price for a managed dedicated VM WordPress(4 cores, 8 GB Ram) is ~700$/year.

 ## Conscious design decisions
 - In docker hub, I have saved all my images in one private repository and separated them by tag, and names.